gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 acts as following:

 - The program (the script in our example) is configured as a container deploy item in a blueprint and an installation referencing this blueprint is deployed in a k8s cluster.
-The installation and teh blueprint define all input parameter the program needs.
+The installation and the blueprint define all input parameter the program needs.
 We will show this in more detail later.

-- If all input parameters of the installation are available, the container deployer starts the program in a container in a `pod` providing the input data in the file specified by `$IMPORTS`.
+- If the installation has the annotation `landscaper.gardener.cloud/operation: reconcile` and all input parameters of the installation are available, the container deployer starts the program in a container in a `pod` providing the input data in the file specified by `$IMPORTS`.
 All other environment variable described above are set accordingly.
   Especially `$OPERATION` is set on `RECONCILE`.

 - When the program has finished the output data are fetched and provided as output data of the corresponding installation.
 Furthermore, the data stored in the directory `STATE_PATH` are saved by the landscaper.
 Then, the `pod`, in which the container with our program was executed, is deleted.

-- If new input data is provided to the installation (or something else has changed here), the program is started in a new pod with the latest input data available.
+- If the installation is annotated with `landscaper.gardener.cloud/operation: reconcile` again, the program is started in a new pod with the latest specification and input data available.
 Furthermore, the folder `STATE_PATH` contains exactly the data found here after the last run of the program.
 When the program has finished again, the new output data are fetched and provided by the installation, the state is saved and the `pod` deleted.
 This loops repeats until the installation with the container deploy item is deleted.

 - If the installation is deleted, a container with our program is started as before.
 Only the variable `$OPERATION` now contains `DELETE` to inform the program that it is now time to clean up if necessary.
 Our example program